JetBlue Airways Corporation (JBLU) Reveals an Earnings Mystery

 Cowen gave a rating of “Outperform” to JBLU, setting the target price at $17 in the report published on January 11th of the current year.

-During the last 5 trading sessions, JBLU fell by -0.05%, which changed the moving average for the period of 200-days by +134.22% in comparison to the 20-day moving average, which settled at $16.90.
-In addition, JetBlue Airways Corporation saw 27.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, JBLU rose by +1.09%, which changed the moving average for the period of 200-days by +108.86% in comparison to the 20-day moving average, which settled at $17.66.
+In addition, JetBlue Airways Corporation saw 28.13% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JBLU starting from Laurence Scott M, who sale 3,402 shares at the price of $18.31 back on Feb 26.
-After this action, Laurence Scott M now owns 0 shares of JetBlue Airways Corporation, valued at $62,291 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JBLU starting from Priest Stephen J, who sale 5,400 shares at the price of $18.63 back on Mar 03.
+After this action, Priest Stephen J now owns 54,939 shares of JetBlue Airways Corporation, valued at $100,602 using the latest closing price.

-Laurence Scott M, the Head of Revenue & Planning of JetBlue Airways Corporation, sale 163 shares at $19.14 during a trade that took place back on Feb 24, which means that Laurence Scott M is holding 0 shares at $3,120 based on the most recent closing price.
+Nelson Brandon, the General Counsel Corp Sec of JetBlue Airways Corporation, sale 5,000 shares at $19.31 during a trade that took place back on Mar 03, which means that Nelson Brandon is holding 6,811 shares at $96,550 based on the most recent closing price.

 Stock Fundamentals for JBLU